smucclaw/lag/README.md

-While chain-of-thought prompting and other techniques may be used to persuade LLM AIs to think as logically as they possibly can, a fundamentally different architecture -- symbolic, rather than neural -- is required for structured reasoning in domains to do with law, contracts, and money.
+While chain-of-thought prompting and other techniques may be used to persuade LLM AIs to think as logically as they possibly can, a fundamentally different architecture -- symbolic, rather than neural -- is required for structured reasoning in high-stakes domains to do with law, contracts, and money.

 ## Context: Application Background and Pain Points

-We consider a scenario in which an existing third-party chatbot app requires detailed reasoning beyond its currents capabilities.
+We consider a scenario in which an existing third-party chatbot app requires detailed reasoning beyond its current capabilities.

 The chatbot might have been developed using ChatGPT or Llama or Gemini or Claude or similar.